-The measures identified in the extensive list might not all be suitable for your airport; a technical solution might not be sufficiently mature to be implemented; the logistics and supply might not be available in and around the airport, or the implementation costs might be too high.
-This is why a selection of the measures needs to be mapped against the emissions calculated in the Step 1 and analysed with respect to:
+The measures identified in the extensive list might not be suitable for all airports; a technical solution might not be sufficiently mature to be implemented; the logistics and supply might not be available in and around the airport, or the implementation costs might be too high.
+This is why a selection of measures needs to be mapped against the emissions calculated in Step 1 and analysed with respect to:

-- Relevance to the airport, regarding its location, the airport's operations and its emissions scope; - Status, maturity and associated risks (technology in development for example); - Timeframe and requirements to implement; - Financial estimation and Return on Investment (ROI), and - CO2, energy savings and other related-benefits.
+- Relevance to the airport, regarding its location, the airport's operations, and its emissions scope; - Status, maturity, and associated risks (technology in development for example); - Timeframe and requirements for implementation; - Financial estimation and Return on Investment (ROI), and; - CO2, energy savings and other related-benefits.